Research within Youth Justice and Victim Support

 • 15% – Makes a valuable and unique contribution to the evidence base.

-The review panel will shortlist applications for endorsement by internal stakeholders and, subsequently, approval by the Research Governance Group.
+The research review panel will shortlist applications for endorsement by internal stakeholders and, subsequently, approval by the Research Governance Group.

 Approval